gkmngrgn/rayt/README.md

 ![](assets/rayt_cpp_next_week.png)

 CMake will generate makefiles for your operating system.
 If you didn't use CMake before, take a look at the documentation to learn how to build a C++ project.
-Example usage:
+Also you will need [VCPKG](https://github.com/microsoft/vcpkg/) for installing dependencies so define `VCPKG_DIR` environment Example usage:

 ```shell
 cd rayt-cpp